PVH (NYSE:PVH) Updates Q2 2022 Earnings Guidance

-PVH (NYSE:PVH – Get Rating) issued an update on its second quarter 2022 earnings guidance on Wednesday morning.
+PVH (NYSE:PVH – Get Rating) updated its second quarter 2022 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $2.00-$2.00 for the period, compared to the consensus earnings per share estimate of $2.29.
 The company issued revenue guidance of $2.22 billion-$2.24 billion, compared to the consensus revenue estimate of $2.26 billion.
 PVH also updated its FY 2022 guidance to $9.00-$9.00 EPS.

+The business also recently announced a quarterly dividend, which will be paid on Wednesday, June 29th.
+Investors of record on Wednesday, June 8th will be paid a $0.038 dividend.
+This represents a $0.15 dividend on an annualized basis and a yield of 0.25%.
+The ex-dividend date is Tuesday, June 7th.
+PVH’s dividend payout ratio is currently 1.08%.

-In other PVH news, EVP Dana Perlman sold 455 shares of the stock in a transaction dated Tuesday, April 19th.
+In related news, EVP Dana Perlman sold 455 shares of the firm’s stock in a transaction that occurred on Tuesday, April 19th.
 The shares were sold at an average price of $80.50, for a total value of $36,627.50.
-Following the completion of the sale, the executive vice president now owns 16,409 shares in the company, valued at approximately $1,320,924.50.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Following the sale, the executive vice president now directly owns 16,409 shares of the company’s stock, valued at $1,320,924.50.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
 Company insiders own 0.56% of the company’s stock.

-Several hedge funds have recently modified their holdings of the company.
-HighTower Advisors LLC grew its stake in PVH by 17.8% in the 1st quarter.
-HighTower Advisors LLC now owns 6,146 shares of the textile maker’s stock valued at $472,000 after buying an additional 930 shares in the last quarter.
-Pearl River Capital LLC bought a new position in PVH in the 1st quarter valued at $386,000.
-Canada Pension Plan Investment Board bought a new position in PVH in the 1st quarter valued at $368,000.
-Cibc World Markets Corp boosted its holdings in PVH by 67.9% in the 1st quarter.
-Cibc World Markets Corp now owns 4,252 shares of the textile maker’s stock valued at $326,000 after purchasing an additional 1,720 shares during the period.
-Finally, Vident Investment Advisory LLC boosted its holdings in PVH by 48.8% in the 1st quarter.
-Vident Investment Advisory LLC now owns 3,161 shares of the textile maker’s stock valued at $242,000 after purchasing an additional 1,037 shares during the period.
-Institutional investors own 98.34% of the company’s stock.
+Several institutional investors have recently modified their holdings of PVH.
+Great West Life Assurance Co.
+Can lifted its position in PVH by 1.4% during the first quarter.
+Great West Life Assurance Co.
+Can now owns 14,483 shares of the textile maker’s stock valued at $1,157,000 after buying an additional 200 shares during the period.
+PNC Financial Services Group Inc. lifted its position in PVH by 2.0% during the first quarter.
+PNC Financial Services Group Inc. now owns 11,444 shares of the textile maker’s stock valued at $877,000 after buying an additional 226 shares during the period.
+Covestor Ltd lifted its position in PVH by 69.3% during the first quarter.
+Covestor Ltd now owns 596 shares of the textile maker’s stock valued at $46,000 after buying an additional 244 shares during the period.
+Captrust Financial Advisors lifted its position in PVH by 38.3% during the first quarter.
+Captrust Financial Advisors now owns 1,535 shares of the textile maker’s stock valued at $118,000 after buying an additional 425 shares during the period.
+Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS lifted its position in PVH by 5.0% during the first quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 9,363 shares of the textile maker’s stock valued at $717,000 after buying an additional 445 shares during the period.
+Hedge funds and other institutional investors own 98.34% of the company’s stock.

 About PVH (Get Rating)